|

 Jim McGuire

-Newsweek magazine wrote a full page story on Gail when the album was released and she was, subsequently, invited to appear on The Today Show.
-Everything started off well, but the project was later caught in the middle of a highly political "changing of the guard" as Bowen made plans to break off from MCA to start his own label.
-Gail had left RCA at the same time as her friend and fellow artist, Vince Gill.
-They both signed with MCA at about the same time and had released two singles, which did not fare well at radio.
-Tony Brown, who had produced Vince's MCA album, was completely committed to him and, in spite of recomendations to drop both artists, convinced Bruce Hinton to release a third single on Vince entitled When I Call Your Name.
+Both Gail and Vince Gill had been label mates at RCA and signed with MCA at around the same time.
+They had released two singles on MCA, which did not fare well at radio.
+Tony Brown, who had produced Vince's MCA album, was committed to him and, in spite of recommendations to drop both artists, was able to convince the new head of MCA, Bruce Hinton, to release a third single on Vince entitled When I Call Your Name.
 Of course the rest is history.
-Gail, having been signed and co-produced by Jimmy Bowen, had no one at the label to champion her once he had gone.
+Gail, having been signed by Jimmy Bowen, had no one at the label to champion her.
 She was told there were no hit singles on her album and was abruptly dropped from the label.